jamesmacwhite/esxiconfig-backup/README.md

 Two paths are specified, the first is the full path to the shell script, the second is a persistent storage location for the cron log file, which is optional.

 In this example, the config backup will be generated every day at 3 AM.
 You can adjust the time portion `0 3 * * *` to be anything you like.
-You can generate your our time/date schedule via a [http://www.csgnetwork.com/crongen.html](CRON calculator).
+You can generate your our time/date schedule via a [CRON calculator](http://www.csgnetwork.com/crongen.html).
 Once an ESXi host is setup the configuration data isn't likely to change too much so setting a schedule per week would be acceptable as well.

 (Later versions of the script will automatically insert itself as a cron job if needed)